nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 title: EduTuTu User Guide
 ---

-**EduTUTU** is a desktop application designed to streamline contact management for private tutors, making it easier to organise and access student information.
+**EduTuTu** is a desktop application designed to streamline contact management for private tutors, making it easier to organise and access student information.
 Optimised for use through a [Command Line Interface (CLI)](#cli-command-line-interface) while incorporating the convenience of a [Graphical User Interface (GUI)](#gui-graphical-user-interface), EduTUTU allows you to manage student details with speed and efficiency.
 Whether you’re handling student registrations, updating records, or searching for students, EduTUTU helps